jobyreuben/journals/_JOURNALS/pocs.md

 date: 2023-07-15
 toc : true
 giscus : true
-contributors : Purva-Chaudhari, I-Corinthian
+contributors : jobyreuben, Purva-Chaudhari, I-Corinthian
 ---

-## Abstract
+# Abstract

 Proof of Contract Stake (PoCS) is an innovative staking system utilizing contract gas history to select block producers.
 It merges proof-of-work and proof-of-stake, introducing "code-mining" by incentivizing developers to secure the network.
 Contracts' stake scores depend on age, reputation, and gas use, deterring collusion attacks.
 PoCS eliminates the "nothing at stake" attack with a non-fungible non-transferable unit of scarcity to stake.
 A stake accumulation attack in PoCS is time constraint and patterned which can be easily detected, escalates costs over time, and cannot be expedited with any external resources.

-## Introduction
+# Introduction

 The Proof of Contract Stake (PoCS) is an alternative staking mechanism to Proof of Stake that utilizes the history of gas consumption from contracts as a scarce and limited resource.
 This resource can be staked to elect/select block producers.
 PoCS introduces a hybrid proof-of-work and proof-of-stake model, offering an environmentally sustainable solution that can be relied upon for a public blockchain's network security.
 This consensus model focuses on developers, providing them with an incentive mechanism for contributing to network security.